Your legal responsibilities

 - poor water quality, including the presence of solids, Legionella and high levels of microorganisms in a cooling tower system

 - deficiencies in a cooling tower system, including deficiencies in the physical design, condition and maintenance of the system

 - the location of, and access to, a cooling tower or cooling tower system, including the potential for environmental contamination of the system and the potential for exposure of people to the aerosols of the system

-- address any matters raised in a report from any person engaged by the owner of the land or the owner of the cooling tower system that refers to control measures being inadequate or requiring improvement
+The RMP must also address any matters raised in a report from any person engaged by the owner of the land or the owner of the cooling tower system that refers to control measures being inadequate or requiring improvement.

 The owner of the land on which there is a cooling tower system to take all reasonable steps to ensure that the risk management plan is audited annually.

 Owners, occupiers and managers of property should note that the Act provides the Department’s authorised officers with extensive powers of entry to sites with cooling tower systems.